ISA-tools/isa-api/isatools/graphQL/README.md

 print(dumps(documentation.data, indent=1))
 ```

-The introspection query is accessible inside the ``/graphQL/queries/`` directory.
-Feel free to explore the query and its
-outputs before writing your own.
+The *introspection query* is available from the ``/graphQL/queries/`` directory.
+Check it out along with its output and use it as a guide before writing your own.

 ---